-The most common cause of toilet leaks is a faulty or broken ‘flapper’.
+The most common cause of a toilet leak is a faulty or broken ‘flapper’.
 The flapper is a small piece of your toilet which dictates the flow of water into the bowl.
 When a toilet is flushed, the flapper lifts to allow new water to flow, before closing to seal the flow off again.
-A flapper can become worn due to general wear and tear, causing it not to seal off properly which results in water continuously leaking into the bowl.
+A flapper can become worn due to general wear and tear, causing it not to seal off properly, which results in water continuously leaking into the bowl.

 It is also possible for other parts of your toilet to become broken and result in leaks, and these can often be harder fixes.
 Some other common issues leading to leaks include loose bolts in the pipes or toilet build that require tightening, or a broken wax sealing ring (which is mounted underneath the toilet base and attached to the waste line in the floor).

 Trusting in a professional, licensed and insured plumber is the only way to guarantee your toilet is getting the best care possible.
 To get your toilet fixed quickly and cost-effectively, look no further than Hello Plumbing!
 The Hello Plumbing team are experienced and friendly plumbing experts, who will quickly diagnose and fix your leaking toilet.
 Our obligation-free quote means that we will first visit your property to investigate the issue.
 We’ll then advise you on what is wrong and provide a solution, with a full costing.
 If you do not wish to use us we will not charge you for visiting your property – it’s that simple.